Ikechi009/LC-Solution-Sales-Analysis/README.md

 ### DATA VISUALIZATION

+The dashboard created answered the following questions.

 * What key products are the drivers of performance?

 * If a product is to be discontinued due to poor outcomes, what product would this be?

+* Top 10 market in relative to revenue

+* Top 10 stores in relative to revenue and units sold